-A Unique Plant With A Unique Name
+Sky Island: A Unique Plant With a Unique Name

-Sky islands are isolated mountains surrounded by radically different lowland environments…One of the key elements of a sky island is separation by physical distance from the other mountain ranges, resulting in a ‘habitat island’…Some sky islands serve as refugia for forest species stranded by warming climates since the last ice age.
+"Sky islands" are mountains surrounded by radically different lowland environments.
+The physical distance that separates these mountains results in a unique island of habitat.
+Some sky islands serve as refugia for forest species stranded by warming climates since the last ice age.
 In other cases, localized populations of plants and animals have evolved into unique species not found elsewhere, similar to oceanic islands, such as the Galápagos Islands (edited from Wikipedia).

 The Chiricahua Mountains are one such sky island mountain range, straddling the very most southern edge of the New Mexico-Arizona border, and a stone's throw north of the Mexican border.
 With towering snow covered peaks rising up to nearly 10,000 ft in elevation, this mountain range is unusual among sky islands because four major regions intersect here: the southern edge of the Rocky Mountains, the Chihauhuan desert, the Sonoran desert, and the Colorado Plateau.
 The resulting diversity of flora and fauna is amazing.

-And the severe winter cold experienced in these mountains has given the plants of this sky island range excellent cold hardiness, with most perennial wildflower species hardy in USDA zones 5 and 6.
+The severe winter cold experienced in these mountains has given the plants of this sky island range excellent cold hardiness, with most perennial wildflower species hardy in USDA zones 5 and 6.
 I visited this remote region in May of 2010.
 I'll not forget driving across the vast desert and seeing the high peaks of the Chiricahuas still covered with deep snow.

 The region has a fascinating history, too long to be recounted here.
 But, due to the region's isolation and vast, rugged terrain, it was home to the last of the unconquered Indian tribes in the United States-- the Chiricahua Apache, among whose members included the legendary warrior-chief Geronimo.

 © All articles are copyrighted by High Country Gardens.
 Republishing an entire High Country Gardens blog post or article is prohibited without permission.
-Please feel free to share a short excerpt with a link back to the article on social media websites, such as Facebook and Pinterest.
+Please feel free to share a short excerpt with a link back to the article on social media websites.